SteelCompendium/data-rules-md-dse/Abilities/Talent/2nd-Level Features/Applied Chronometrics.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.2nd-level-feature:applied-chronometrics-5-clarity
   scdc:
-    - 1.1.1:13.2.1.5:03
+    - 1.1.1:11.2.1.5:03
   source: mcdm.heroes.v1
   subclass: Chronopathy
   target: Special
   type: feature/ability/talent/2nd-level-feature
 effects:
   - roll: Power Roll + Presence
-    t1: You target two creatures, one of which can be you.
+    tier1: You target two creatures, one of which can be you.
-    t2: You target three creatures, one of which can be you.
+    tier2: You target three creatures, one of which can be you.
-    t3: You target four creatures, one of which can be you.
+    tier3: You target four creatures, one of which can be you.
+  - name: Effect
-  - effect: Until the start of your next turn, each target gains a +5 bonus to speed, they can't be made dazed, and they can use an additional maneuver on their turn.
+    effect: Until the start of your next turn, each target gains a +5 bonus to speed, they can't be made dazed, and they can use an additional maneuver on their turn.
 If a target is already dazed, that condition ends for them.
-    name: Effect
+  - name: Strained
-  - effect: Your speed is halved until the end of the encounter.
+    effect: Your speed is halved until the end of the encounter.
-    name: Strained
 ```